 American Federation of Teachers (AFT) Teacher Leaders Program

 The Teacher Leaders Program brings together a selected group of certificated and classified union members and empowers them to assume active leadership roles in their schools, unions and communities.
 These educators then serve as catalysts to build their profession and strengthen their union and its connection to the community in order to generate support and understanding of public schools.
-Teacher Leaders will continue to use the skills they develop in the 8 month program throughout their careers.
+Teacher Leaders will continue to use the skills they develop in the 8 month paid program throughout their careers.

 AFT brochure: From Practice to Policy